Baitinq/pry-lang/README.md

   <img src="images/logo.svg" width="40" alt="Logo" />
 </h1>

 Pry is a simple, statically-typed programming language that compiles to native code via LLVM.
 It features a minimal C-like syntax with basic functional programming elements.
+Pry is fully self-hosted, meaning the compiler is written in Pry itself and can compile its own source code.

 ## Features